How Bruce got his balcony room

 After a long discussion with Bruce and his family, Bruce’s children explained they would be happy to assist and contribute the funds needed to reach the asset threshold if it meant he would get the balcony room.

-Their adviser explained all the financial considerations Bruce and the family would need to take into account, including the need for funds to be deposited in Bruce’s bank account in a short period of time and that their financial contribution may not be returned.
+Their adviser explained all the financial considerations Bruce and the family would need to take into account, including the need for funds to be deposited in Bruce’s bank account.

 The adviser also encouraged the family to seek legal advice regarding the transaction and his other estate planning wishes.

-Bruce’s children acknowledged that the funds may never be returned, but agreed their priority was to help their dad keep the room he loved.
+Bruce’s children acknowledged that the funds may never be returned, but agreed their priority was to help their dad enjoy taking in the sun in his private room each morning.

-To help the family understand the financial outcomes, the adviser developed a discussion paper to explain how the family contribution, combined with a Refundable Accommodation Deposit (RAD) and Daily Accommodation Payment (DAP) strategy, could help achieve the desired cashflow affordability and estate planning outcomes that were discussed.
+To help the family understand the financial impact, the adviser shared a discussion paper explaining how the family contribution, combined with a Refundable Accommodation Deposit (RAD) and Daily Accommodation Payment (DAP) strategy, could help achieve the desired cashflow affordability.
+Bruce’s estate was also discussed.

 With Bruce’s time in respite soon coming to an end, there were some immediate implementation considerations for this strategy to be enacted.

-“As a non-homeowner who receives the Centrelink age pension, Bruce would automatically be assessed to be a low means resident if he went permanent before the family contribution was made,” the adviser said.
+“As a non-homeowner who receives the Centrelink age pension, Bruce would automatically be assessed and based on his recorded assets he would be classified as a low means resident if he went permanent before the changes were made and recorded correctly,” Kerri Mendl said.

-“Because I had developed a great relationship with Bruce and his family, we were able to work together really efficiently to help reach the desired outcome for Bruce.
+“Because I had developed a great relationship with Bruce and his family, we were able to work together quickly to help reach the desired outcome for Bruce.”

 With the clock ticking, the team checked and updated Bruce’s assets with Centrelink to ensure his record reflected a RAD Payer status prior to his day of permanent entry.

-“Amazingly, we were able to achieve all of this in four days,” the adviser said.
+“Amazingly, we were able to achieve all of this in four days,” Kerri said.

 The outcome?
 Bruce is now happily living in his balcony room and taking in his much-loved sunrises each morning.